jimzord12/simple-ecommerce-app/backend/e-commerce-app/README.md

 ## Getting Started

+Regarding installing PostgreSQL and creating a Database read this: [PostgreSQL README](./internal/database/sql/README.md)

+For the rest keep reading:

 1. Create an empty directory (folder).
 2. Navigate there using your terminal.
 3. Copy and paste this command to download the project's code: